lapps/org.lappsgrid.examples/README.md

 1. Java 1.7 (or later)
 1. Maven 3.0.x
 1. an IDE such as IntelliJ or Eclipse
-1. to have have completed Step three
+1. to have have completed Step four
 1. about 15 minutes

 It is assumed that you know how to create a Maven project either using your IDE or via the command line.
 Maven usage is beyond the scope of this tutorial.